Mot i brøstet

 Mot i Brøstet is a Norwegian television sitcom created by Tore Ryen.
-Originally broadcast on TV 2 from 22 January 1993 to 8 December 1997, it was the first commercially produced comedy series in Norway, and as of 2023 is the longest running Norwegian comedy series ever created.
+Originally broadcast on TV 2 from 22 January 1993 to 8 December 1997, it was the first commercially produced comedy series in Norway, and as of 2025 is the longest running Norwegian comedy series ever created.
 Since its original broadcast the series has been repeated frequently and also released on DVD in 2007 and 2018.

-A very popular series with high viewing figures throughout all eight series, while being both controversial and often criticized, it lasted for 141 episodes and spawned two spin-offs, Karl & Co (1998-2001) and 'Karl III (2009).
+A very popular series with high viewing figures throughout all eight series, while being both controversial and often criticized, it lasted for 141 episodes and spawned two spin-offs, Karl & Co (1998–2001) and Karl III (2009).

 Overview

-The series follows Karl (Nils Vogt), economist and accountant, after he is fired from his job and subsequently divorced by his greedy wife.
-After being helped out by his former colleague, Nils (Sven Nordin) and a travelling salesman, Henry (Arve Opsahl), the three become roommates.
+The series follows Karl Reverud (Nils Vogt), economist and accountant, after he is fired from his job and subsequently divorced by his greedy wife.
+After being helped out by his former colleague, Nils Svendsen (Sven Nordin) and a travelling salesman, Henry Rasmus Pettersen (Arve Opsahl), the three become roommates.
 The first three series usually focused on single-episode stories, like most sitcoms, usually involving a plot to get rich in a hurry with disastrous results.
 It also had a large number of celebrity guest appearances, often closely related to the schemes attempted by the main characters.
 The early series also saw the introduction of many recurring characters, such as Nils' mother Elna (Liv Thorsen), and Karls' girlfriend Målfrid (Siw Anita Andersen).

-During the fourth series, Målfrid moved in with Karl - promoting Andersen to main cast, while Nils' girlfriend Trine (Hilde Lyrån) was introduced as a new recurring character; later becoming part of the main cast in series six.
+During the fourth series, Målfrid moved in with Karl – promoting Andersen to main cast, while Nils' girlfriend Trine (Hilde Lyrån) was introduced as a new recurring character; later becoming part of the main cast in series six.
 Trine was absent for the latter half of series 7 and first episodes of series 8, as the character worked as an au pair in Paris, France for six months (in reality, Lyrån was pregnant).
 As the seventh series finished airing, it was announced that a thirteen-episode eighth series would be the last.
 In the final episodes, Karl is finally experiencing some success with his company, Nils and Trine discover they are expecting children, Elna marries Henry (with some reluctance from the groom), and move to Spain, while Målfrid is contemplating moving to Africa, after being offered a job with NORAD.